 What’s the difference between a hard and a soft fork?

 Over the years we have seen many disputes happening over the course of the development of several blockchains.
 A large part of the network wants scenario A, and the other part keeps supporting scenario B, no consensus can be reached without losing one part of the network.
-There are several situations that come in the form of forks, there are three different kinds of forks:
+There are several situations that come in the form of forks, and there are three different kinds of forks:

-Whenever two miners attempt to mine the same block at the same time.
+A so-called temporary fork occurs when two miners attempt to mine the same block at the same time.
 This is solved by the proof-of-work mechanism.

 After reading this, you might understand where the issues arise.
-With any change, there are people who will disagree with the undergoing changes.
+With any minor change, there are people who will disagree with the undergoing changes.
 In the blockchain world, this has happened multiple times.
 As there are hundreds of different blockchains these days, there are thousands of hard forks that have happened over time.
 The coin that we now know as Litecoin was once hard forked from the original Bitcoin protocol.
 Verge is a hard fork that originates from the Dogecoin project, this list goes on and on.
 Starting your own currency is the easiest when you can simply copy a huge part of another project.

 In the previously mentioned examples, this all went the way it’s supposed to go, but that’s not always the case.
 In 2017, the discussions about the future of the Bitcoin protocol started reaching new levels.
 The discussion was surrounding the implementation of Segwit, a new technology that included an increase in block size.
 The bigger block size would favor those who mean the network could handle more transactions per second, but it would make it more difficult to mine.
-Eventually, a group of bitcoin activists investors, entrepreneurs, developers, and largely China-based miners took efforts in their own hands.
+Eventually, a group of Bitcoin active investors, entrepreneurs, developers, and largely China-based miners took efforts in their own hands.
 After a series of debates, this group came together and created their own coin, Bitcoin Cash.
 In order to create awareness and adoption throughout, anyone that owned 1 Bitcoin, received 1 Bitcoin Cash.
 This came as a gift to many, giving many people hundreds of dollars of ‘free’ cash.